learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 Most of the time you will use one of the [Prometheus client libraries](https://prometheus.io/docs/instrumenting/clientlibs/).

-In this example you use a single metric, so it doesn't make much sense to use the full library for such a small task.
+In this example, you use a single metric, so it doesn't make much sense to use the full library for such a small task.

 ## Consuming application metrics in Kubernetes